How to Start the Year in P.E.

 The school year is about to begin.
 Unreal, right?
 Knees are weak, palms are sweaty, the first lesson plan isn’t quite ready.
 Is that Eminem song stuck in your head yet?

 Whether you are a first year out teacher or have 20 years’ experience, the first day always brings around a lot of emotion.
+Depending on where you are in the world, this year could be starting like no other.
 Excitement, nerves and that overwhelming sensation of, “Am I ready?”.
 The answer is yes.
 The nerves and excitement just show how much you care.

 I have seen a lot of teachers make the push and jump right into curriculum.
 I wouldn’t recommend this.
 In Australia, a recent study was conducted amongst a pool of primary and middle years students asking them what they saw as positive traits in a teacher.
 You know what the #1 response was?
 Students identified a great teacher as someone who said good morning or good afternoon AND used their name.

 My advice would be to learn your students’ names.
 Spend at least the first week with your classes (I’d even go two) getting to know your students, establishing expectations and rules before jumping into your curriculum.
 I always start the year with Ice Breaker and Get to Know You Games.
 Kids love them and they have helped me a lot understand how each class works… and learn names.
 Even if you are performing social distancing, some of these can be modified accordingly.

 ROUTINE, ROUTINE, ROUTINE.
 This is also a must and should be done from day one.
 Students are so much easier to manage if they know what is happening.
 The last thing you want is an out of control class in an open space.
 My lessons are always broken down into segments:

 2. Circle Time (Go over Learning Intentions/Success Criteria of lesson)

 This may not work for everyone, but some established routine should be present for students to follow and know what to expect when they enter the gym.